Welcome to Springfield Road Surgery

 COVID-19 - MASKS / FACE COVERINGS

-From 10 August 2020 it is mandatory to wear a face covering in a shop or shopping centre, or any indoor public space where it is not possible to maintain social distancing.
+From 10 August 2020 it is mandatory to wear a face covering in any indoor public space where it is not possible to maintain social distancing.

 FOR MORE INFORMATION REGARDING FACE COVERINGS PLEASE CLICK HERE